-The second topic that will be covered is in the field of Sustainability and its impact on the overall building systems such as structural, mechanical and electrical systems and the architecture of the building.
-During this process, the objective will be to gain at least a bronze LEED certification for this building.
-Just to state a few possible areas for the investigation into LEED certification are the aspects of the architecture features such as the use of low emitting materials which include the paint and carpet systems.
-Also the process of construction waste management and site development will be investigated to see if there are possible LEED points to be gained.
+The second topic that will be covered is in the field of Sustainability and its impact on the overall building systems and its architecture.
+During this process, the objective will be to gain at least a bronze LEEDS certification for this building.
+I will try to see how using these ideas will change the systems used in this building.
+With the use of this idea, the architecture aspect will have to be considered with respect to the floor layouts and the façade.
 During this analysis, the pros and cons of using the sustainable design will be discussed and a conclusion will be made on whether this could have been done with the current design or if it would have been too costly to use.